gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

         - You'll need to update your application logic to determine which database to read and write.

         - Joining data from two databases is more complex with a server link.

+        - Enforce data integrity constraints such as foreign keys in a partitioned database can be extremely difficult

         - Federation adds more hardware and additional complexity.

 * Sharding

     ![alt text](shard.png) <br />
     Sharding distributes data across different databases such that each database can only manage a subset of the data.
 Taking a users database as an example, as the number of users increases, more shards are added to the cluster.

-    Similar to the advantages of federation, sharding results in less read and write traffic, less replication, and more cache hits.
-Index size is also reduced, which generally improves performance with faster queries.
-If one shard goes down, the other shards are still operational, although you'll want to add some form of replication to avoid data loss.
-Like federation, there is no single central master serializing writes, allowing you to write in parallel with increased throughput.

 Common ways to shard a table of users is either through the user's last name initial or the user's geographic location.

+    - Criteria
+        - Key or Hash-based partitioning: Under this scheme, we apply a hash function to some key attributes of the entity we are storing; that yields the partition number.
+For example, if we have 100 DB servers and our ID is a numeric value that gets incremented by one each time a new record is inserted.
+In this example, the hash function could be ‘ID % 100’, which will give us the server number where we can store/read that record.
+This approach should ensure a uniform allocation of data among servers.
+The fundamental problem with this approach is that it effectively fixes the total number of DB servers, since adding new servers means changing the hash function which would require redistribution of data and downtime for the service.
+A workaround for this problem is to use Consistent Hashing.

+        - List partitioning: In this scheme, each partition is assigned a list of values, so whenever we want to insert a new record, we will see which partition contains our key and then store it there.
+For example, we can decide all users living in Iceland, Norway, Sweden, Finland, or Denmark will be stored in a partition for the Nordic countries.

+        - Round-robin partitioning: This is a very simple strategy that ensures uniform data distribution.
+With ‘n’ partitions, the ‘i’ tuple is assigned to partition (i mod n).

+        - Composite partitioning: Under this scheme, we combine any of the above partitioning schemes to devise a new scheme.
+For example, first applying a list partitioning scheme and then a hash based partitioning.
+Consistent hashing could be considered a composite of hash and list partitioning where the hash reduces the key space to a size that can be listed.

+    - Advantages
+        - Less read and write traffic, less replication, and more cache hits.

+        - Reduces index size, which generally improves performance with faster queries.

+        - If one shard goes down, the other shards are still operational, although you'll want to add some form of replication to avoid data loss.

+        - No single central master serializing writes, allowing you to write in parallel with increased throughput.

     - Disadvantages
+        - If the value whose range is used for partitioning isn’t chosen carefully, then the partitioning scheme will lead to unbalanced servers

         - You'll need to update your application logic to work with shards, which could result in complex SQL queries.

         - Data distribution can become lopsided in a shard.
 For example, a set of power users on a shard could result in increased load to that shard compared to others.